Gigaspaces/xap-docs/site/content/sbp/tableau.markdown

 ![image](/attachment_files/sbp/tableau/xap_2.png)

-At this point, we have everything set up and ready to make queries against the data in the grid.
+At this point, we have everything set up and ready to execute queries against the data in the grid.

 To do so, drag and drop the two tables: "Orders" a "Locations" and join them by fields as shown below: